arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/portenta-machine-control/tutorials/rtd-thermocouple-pmc/content.md

 ### Software Requirements
 - The [Arduino PLC IDE](https://www.arduino.cc/pro/software-plc-ide) (Including Arduino PLC IDE Tools)
-- If you have not done so, set up and activate the PMC license following the steps of [this tutorial](https://docs.arduino.cc/tutorials/portenta-machine-control/plc-ide-setup-license)
+- If you have not done so, set up and activate the Portenta Machine Control license following the steps of [this tutorial](https://docs.arduino.cc/tutorials/portenta-machine-control/plc-ide-setup-license)

 ## Temperature Sensors